mcc-us/bookkeeping/_pages/1-glossary.md

 48. *Ledger*: A collection of individual accounts categorized by function (assets, liabilities, equity, income, expenses) that records the balances and activity details of each Account based on entries in the general journal. **The record of final entry**

 49. *Net30*: The most common payment term is Net 30.
 A Net 30 payment term means the merchant expects the buyer to make payment in full within 30 days of the invoice date.
 Other common invoice payment terms are Net 60, 1/10 Net 30 (1/10, n/30) and Due on receipt, [QBO-Net30](https://quickbooks.intuit.com/r/e-commerce/what-do-net30-and-other-invoice-payment-terms-mean/)

+1. *Non-Current Asset*: A non-current (or long term) asset is a resource a company expects to use, sell, or convert to cash in longer than one year.

 50. *Normal Balance*: The normal balance of an account is its **increase** side.